pyvista/pyvista/docs/getting-started/installation.rst

 Running on Remote Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Using ``pyvista`` on remote servers requires similar setup steps as in the above
+Using PyVista on remote servers requires similar setup steps as in the above
 Docker case.
-As an example, here are the complete steps to use ``pyvista`` on AWS
+As an example, here are the complete steps to use PyVista on AWS
 EC2 Ubuntu 18.04 LTS (``ami-0a313d6098716f372`` in ``us-east-1``).
 Other servers would work similarly.